Teja181/Teja181/README.md

-- 👋 Hello, I’m Tarun Teja Appana
+- 👋 Hello, My name is Tarun Teja Appana.I am a Software Engineer

 •	Overall 7 years of IT experience in development and implementation of Web-based Client-Server applications using Java and J2EE technologies
 •	Experienced in various phases of software development life cycle with Analysis, Design, Development, Integration and Implementation
 •	Expertise in design and development of various web and enterprise-level applications using Java/J2EE technologies Such as Spring, Hibernate, EJB, JPA, JSF